 Independent of the University, the Association has no authority (and seeks none) to impose any changes upon the General Administration, the Board of Governors, the Board of Trustees or the administration at Chapel Hill.

 Finally, and most importantly, rather than provoking controversy, the Task Force has attempted to identify areas of consensus where alumni advocacy and support is believed important.
 The Association seeks to work cooperatively with all who wish to maintain and strengthen the excellence which is a fact of history at Chapel Hill.
-In every sense we see two hundred years of the first state University as prologue.
+In every sense, we see 200 years of the first state University as prologue.

 North Carolina’s system of public higher education has now operated for more than fifteen years in its present structure.
 At such a time it is appropriate for the University community and the state at large to examine that structure.
 The system belongs to the people; it exists to serve their needs; its accountability to those who have created it and who fund it is best assured by periodic examination.
 We regret that the suggestion of such examination is often equated with a movement for secession from the system.
 The Task Force would oppose any such movement.
 We support the system.
 We believe it serves the interest of all North Carolinians.
 Any review should focus on how to improve that structure without jeopardizing the strengths of any constituent of the University System.